Clock tick() Method in Java with Examples

 tick(Clock baseClock, Duration tickDuration) method of java.time.Clock is a static method of Clock class that returns a clock that returns instants from the base clock rounded to the nearest occurrence of the specified duration in the parameter.
 The specified base clock duration must be positive, neither negative nor null.
 The clock will tick as per as the given duration and if the duration is half of the minute or half of the second or half of the hour, the clock will return instants rounded to the half of minute or half of the second or half of the hour, as specified by the duration.

-This method can help to customize clock class which tick according to duration. e.g tick means if provided the duration 5 seconds then the second part of instant will be rounded according to 5 sec.
-If base clock second part is 13, then it will be 10.
+This method can help to customize the clock class which tick according to duration.
+E.g. a tick means if provided the duration 5 seconds, then the second part of instant will be rounded according to 5 sec.
+If the base clock second part is 13, then it will be 10.
 Rounded clock returns instant which is smaller than the base clock.

-A duration of zero or one nanosecond would have no effect on base clock method.
+A duration of zero or one nanosecond would have no effect on the base clock method.
 These will return the same base clock.
-If base clock is immutable, thread-safe and Serializable, then the returned clock will also be immutable, thread-safe and Serializable.
+If base clock is immutable, thread-safe, and Serializable, then the returned clock will also be immutable, thread-safe, and Serializable.

 public static Clock tick(Clock baseClock, Duration tickDuration)